frontenddogma/web-development-glossary/manuscript/l.md

 : A reference from one web resource to another web resource, made by an anchor.

 Link rot
 : The phenomenon of hyperlinks tending over time to cease to point to their originally targeted file, web page, or server due to that resource being relocated or becoming permanently unavailable.
 A link that no longer points to its target, often called a broken or dead link, is a specific form of dangling pointer.
-The rate of link rot is a subject of study and research due to its significance to the internet's ability to preserve information.
+The rate of link rot is a subject of study and research due to its significance to the Internet’s ability to preserve information.
 Estimates of that rate vary dramatically between studies.&nbsp;[†](#w-link-rot)

 Linked Data
 : Structured data which is interlinked with other data so it becomes more useful through semantic queries.
 It builds upon standard Web technologies such as HTTP, RDF and URIs, but rather than using them to serve web pages only for human readers, it extends them to share information in a way that can be read automatically by computers.
 Part of the vision of linked data is for the Internet to become a global database.&nbsp;[†](#w-ld)